Health Disparities and Health Equity

 Overview

 In 2010, the NINDS organized a workgroup of the National Advisory Neurological Disorders and Stroke (NANDS) Council to generate recommendations on how the institute should address disparities and inequities in neurological disorders (2011 Report of the NINDS Advisory Panel on Health Disparities Research(pdf, 369 KB)).
 This workgroup recommended that a transparent and systematic approach be developed to enumerate the issues and guide funding decisions.
-Based on these recommendations, the NINDS/Office of Global Health and Health Disparities (OGHHD) in the Division of Clinical Research (DCR) is leading a strategic planning process to guide NINDS’s research efforts in this space for the next 5-10 years.
-It is NINDS’s goal that this process be data-driven, standardized, and transparent, and will reflect a wide range of perspectives and stakeholders interested in the elimination of disparities and inequities in neurological care, outcomes, treatment, access and provision of services, and research.
+Based on these recommendations, in 2020, the NINDS Office of Global Health and Health Disparities in collaboration with the NINDS Office of Science Policy and Planning, embarked on a health equity strategic planning process to identify research priorities and develop a comprehensive plan to guide research investments to advance health equity planning for the institute over the next 5 – 10 years.

 Charge of the Committee

-This new NANDS Working Group was charged with providing scientific guidance via NANDS Council to NINDS on how best to advance research on health disparities and health equity, with a focus on addressing biologic, socio-demographic, economic and other determinants of health.
+This new NANDS Working Group was charged with providing scientific guidance via NANDS Council to NINDS on how best to advance research on health disparities and health equity, with a focus on addressing biologic, socio-demographic, economic, and other determinants of health.

 Consistent with this charge, this NANDS-WG: